There's a new sense of excitement surrounding Royal Caribbean Cruises Ltd. (RCL) - The Dwinnex

 Revenue Estimates

-It is expected that $90B in revenue will be generated in the current quarter, according to 11 analysts.
+11 analysts predict $2.97B in revenue for the current quarter.
 It ranges from a high estimate of $3.15B to a low estimate of $2.88B.
 As of the current estimate, Royal Caribbean Cruises Ltd.’s year-ago sales were $456.96M, an estimated increase of 550.10% from the year-ago figure.
 For the next quarter, 11 analysts are estimating revenue of $2.68B, an increase of 173.30% less than the figure of $550.10% in the same quarter last year.
 There is a high estimate of $2.81B for the next quarter, whereas the lowest estimate is $2.46B.

 A total of 14 analysts have provided revenue estimates for RCL’s current fiscal year.
 The highest revenue estimate was $9.29B, while the lowest revenue estimate was $8.46B, resulting in an average revenue estimate of $8.9B.
 In the same quarter a year ago, actual revenue was $1.53B, up 480.70% from the average estimate.
 Based on 14 analysts’ estimates, the company’s revenue will be $12.59B in the next fiscal year.
 The high estimate is $13.87B and the low estimate is $11.28B.
 The average revenue growth estimate for next year is up 41.50% from the average revenue estimate for this year.